 If a claim is filed against the notary public, the surety may seek reimbursement from the notary for any damages it pays out to the harmed party on the notary’s behalf.
 If the original $10,000 bond amount is depleted due to the collection of damages, the state of Michigan can require the principal to purchase a supplementary bond.

 Michigan notary surety bonds last for six or seven years, but the exact bond term is determined by the applicant’s birth date.
 If the bond is to be terminated for any reason, 60 days’ prior notice is required of the surety.

 If you’re ready to get bonded for just $30, submit a bond request to get bonded instantly!

 How to become a notary in Michigan

-Before you apply to become a notary public, you must meet the following qualifications:
+To become a notary public, applicants must meet the following qualifications:

 - be 18 years of age or older

 - be a Michigan resident or maintain a place of business in Michigan

 - be a US citizen or have proof of legal presence